Solutions to the wave equation for commuting flows of dispersionless PDEs: Commuting flows in the theory of integrable PDEs

 Consequently, (see Corollary 2.2 in \cite{DubDef}) any Hamiltonian system of dispersionless PDEs can be reduced to

 where the Hamiltonian functional is of hydrodynamic type (i.e. the Hamiltonian density $h$ only depends on the field variables and not on their derivatives).
-Furthermore, Dubrovin proved that in order to classify (\ref{es2}) with nondegenerate Hamiltonian structure, we can consider perturbation of the Hamiltonians only having the canonical structure with the operator $P^{ij}=\eta^{ij}\partial_x$.

-The theory of integrable systems is mostly based on the concept of commuting flows.
-Indeed, having infinitely many commuting flows guarantees the integrability property.
-For dispersionless systems of PDEs, we briefly recall that two systems are said to commute if and only if their flows commute, i.e. $u_{ty}-u_{yt}=0$.
-Moreover, it can be proved (Theorem $2.3$ of \cite{DubDef}) that we can consider for higher order evolutionary systems the canonical Poisson bracket $\{\, ,\,\}:=\{\, , \, \}_P$ defined in terms of the constant metric (\ref{conmet}).
-Following this approach, it is equivalent to consider two Hamiltonian functionals $F,H$ in the formal series (\ref{fser}) instead of two Hamiltonian systems.
-The commutativity of the systems is finally given by the condition
+The commutativity of systems of type \eqref{234} with Hamiltonian functionals $H=\int{h(\textbf{u})\, dx},F=\int{f(\textbf{u})\, dx}$ is then equivalent to the condition $\{H,F\}_{{P}}=0,$ where ${P}=\eta^{ij}\partial_x$ is the canonical Poisson bracket.
+In coordinates, this condition reads